kmille/riseup-vpn-configurator/README.md

 ```

 # How it works
 The code for the RiseupVPN Linux client can be found [here](https://0xacab.org/leap/bitmask-vpn).
 It uses OpenVPN.
-Everyone uses the same client certificate/key to authenticate.
-The client certificate is only valid for 90 days.
+An API gives you valid OpenVPN cient credentials (certificate + key) for authentication.
+The client certificate is only valid for 90 days, so you have to run `--update` once in a while.
 The VPN gateway list and client certificate can be fetched by a public API.

 # Allow for non-root user
 ```bash